-Our scholars' contributions to religious scholarship includes oversight of the following initiatives:
+Their contributions to religious scholarship include oversight of the following initiatives:

-The Institute publishes a variety of scholarly journals and books in subjects related it its work.
-Our titles focus on the Book of Mormon (including the biannual Journal of Book of Mormon Studies), the Bible and the ancient world (including the annual Studies in the Bible and Antiquity), Mormon studies (including the annual Mormon Studies Review), and on Middle Eastern texts.
+The Institute publishes three scholarly journals and a number of books each year that deal with subjects directly related to our work—titles on the Book of Mormon (including the Journal of Book of Mormon Studies), on the Bible and the ancient world (including Studies in the Bible and Antiquity), and on important medieval Middle Eastern texts.
+Our contributions to Mormon studies are principally contained in the pages of the Mormon Studies Review.

-Some of our titles serve to commend and defend the faith by more directly exploring the relationship between discipleship and scholarship, as in the “Living Faith” series.
+Some of our titles serve to commend and defend the faith by more directly exploring the relationship between discipleship and scholarship, as in our “Living Faith” series.

 Our work is made possible by generous support from BYU, major donors, and subscribers.
-In addition, scholars and colleagues around the world donate their time and effort in helping us to “seek learning, even by study and also by faith” (Doctrine and Covenants 88:118).
+In addition, scholars and colleagues around the world (both LDS and those of other faiths) donate their time and effort in helping us to “seek out of the best books words of wisdom, even by study and also by faith” (Doctrine and Covenants 88:118).